udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 Another achievement I would like to mention is the consistency in our social media presence.
 In my tenure the social media team has ensured consistency in showing off student artworks, as well as maintaining our new informative posts series about the traditional artforms of India.

-Of Course the Inter IIT art contingent and their dedication to attending practice sessions and giving their all in the Inter IIT deserves a shoutout.
+Of course, the Inter IIT art contingent and their dedication to attending practice sessions and giving their all in the Inter IIT deserves a shoutout.

 -----------